 While Rothrock’s claim to fame is sylvan singletrack, the state forest’s access roads also make for a scenic ride.
 They are especially ideal for mountain bikers still learning the ropes, or families looking for a non-technical off-road experience.
 Beginning at Galbraith Gap, the Bear Meadows Road passes through the wildlife-rich Bear Meadows Natural Area, punctuated with a spruce and fir bordered bog.

 For visitors or new riders, one of the best ways to get a taste of the trail system at Rothrock State Forest is on one of the Thursday evening rides organized by the Nittany Mountain Biking Association (offered from May to September).
 For intermediate and advanced riders, The Bicycle Shop in State College also organizes Tuesday evening rides for local mountain bikers.

-Riders who want to turn a day on the trail into an overnight excursion can grab one of the campsites at the Greenwood Furnace State Park, which offers easy access to the trail system at Rothrock State Forest.
+Riders who want to turn a day on the trail into an overnight excursion can grab one of the campsites at the Penn-Roosevelt State Park, which offers easy access to the trail system at Rothrock State Forest.
 For bikepackers, backcountry camping is allowed throughout the state forest except in established Natural Areas (with guidelines for campers specifying required distances from water sources, forest roads, and trails).

 By far, the best guide to the extensive network of trails at the sizeable state forest is the map of Rothrock State Forest produced by Purple Lizard (printed on waterproof and tear-proof material).